 A white elephant and a unicorn

-Across all sports, the Olympics are the pinnacle.
-Toss in all of the superlatives you can manage.
+The Olympic Games are the pinnacle of competitive sport.
+Further inject and and all additional superlatives you can manage.
 The event comes by every four years and can be life-changing, particularly for wrestlers.
 It is the grandest stage and the entire year prior is devoted to taking part.
 Technically, it goes back even further to the beginning of each new quad.
-There aren’t mega-money contracts in wrestling but even if there were, it’s a safe bet that the overwhelming majority of Greco Roman wrestlers might trade in the financial windfall for an Olympic medal.
+There aren’t mega-money contracts in wrestling but, even if there were, a safe bet it is that the overwhelming majority of Greco-Roman wrestlers might trade in the financial windfall for an Olympic medal.
 Of any color.
 It means that much.

-But like anything else in life, when you nurture a mental concept for too long, the effect is counterproductive.
+But like anything else in life, when you nurture such a perceptively grandiose concept for too long, the effect is counterproductive.
 Just making it into the Olympics requires a series of taunting steps which may appear steeper than they actually are.
-The athlete who walks gingerly on the line between confidence and anxiety may find him or herself teetering to the bad side.
+The athlete who walks gingerly on the line between confidence and anxiety may find him or herself teetering towards a negative attitude.
 A respite only comes after the spotlight has been dimmed.

 The rules are the same.
 And at this level, generally so are the competitors.
-The heightened expectations, the increase in awareness, and the window to realize a dream are enough to throw the entire course off balance.
-Even though in a way, it’s simply one more chance to compete.
+The heightened expectations, the increase in awareness, and the limited window in which to realize a dream are enough to throw the entire course off balance.
+Even though, at baseline, it is simply one more chance to compete.

 Rau: This is also another thing that has bugged me, the Olympics.
 It’s this thing that is so high-honored that the pressure just killed me.

 Bisek: And now that you have been in this position you understand even more truly, truly, what it takes to be an Olympic Champion.
 To totally block all of that out and just push it to the side.
 It’s just another tournament.
 The weight of the Olympics puts so much on so many people.
 I’m not trying to speak for anybody, but you see so many guys and you see a few US wrestlers where it was like, boom, Olympic champion.